Start a blog? In this day and age? What the hell man?!?

 - Commercial versions – A free theme does not necessarily mean a good theme.
 If a developer is not making any money on a theme then there’s no point in a developer to continue working on a theme.
 This is why paying for your theme even if the theme like GeneratePress is mostly free.
 It gives money to a developer which will motivate them to make even more updates and work with your theme.
-The only words of caution is be leary about commercial developers who go through services like ThemeForest for their commercial distribution.
-Unless they have a script in their theme that does automatic updates they are prone to be hacked a lot faster because they wont patch the holes in their software as fast as a theme developer which is going through WordPress.
+The only words of caution are to be leary about commercial developers who go through services like ThemeForest for their commercial distribution.
+Unless they have a script in their theme that does automatic updates they are prone to be hacked a lot faster because they won’t patch the holes in their software as fast as a theme developer which is going through WordPress.

-A theme is a very crucial step towards setting up your blog and you really don’t want to change your theme mid-step.
-It messes with the search engines and it means having to re-do a lot of posts and details to accomidate a new theme.
+A theme is a very crucial step towards setting up your blog and you don't want to change your theme mid-step.
+It messes with the search engines and it means having to re-do a lot of posts and details to accommodate a new theme.

 The wide world of plugins.

 There's a plugin for that - just about every WordPress forum you go onto.

 Plugins are what makes a WordPress site exceed its limitations of being just a plain blogging site and making it more interactive.
 Between the art galleries, we use such as FooBox, To tables, to background security programs such as Sucuri and Wordfence.
 Again, the same rules we pointed out for themes ALSO applies to plugins as well:

 - A plugin must be regularly updated in the event a security bug is posted that may affect the described plugin.
 Otherwise, your site could get hacked.